 Sweet Chili Chicken Stir Fry – Easy Recipe

-This sweet chili chicken stir fry is a quick and easy healthy dinner that comes together in 30 minutes, is so full of flavor, and is flexible based on what vegetables you have on hand!
+Sweet chili chicken stir fry is a quick and easy healthy dinner that comes together in 30 minutes, is so full of flavor, and is flexible based on what vegetables you have on hand!

 I’m always on a quest to find quick, easy, and healthy recipes for us to enjoy that won’t keep me slaving away in the kitchen for hours.
 You guys know this about me, and the chances are good that’s why you’re here, too.